-The Housing Revenue Account, which funds the provision of Council housing, incurred a surplus in the year on the management accounts of £7.2m against a budgeted surplus of £5.6m.
-From this surplus a revenue contribution to capital of £5.3m was made in accordance with the Housing Business Plan to maintain the Scottish Housing Quality Standard and the Enhanced Clackmannanshire Standard.
+The Housing Revenue Account, which funds the provision of Council housing, achieved a surplus in the year on the management accounts of £7.0m against a budgeted surplus of £5.6m.
+From this surplus and the HRA Reserve a revenue contribution to capital of £6.7m was made in accordance with the Housing Business Plan to maintain the Scottish Housing Quality Standard and the Enhanced Clackmannanshire Standard.

-This has resulted in an increase of £1.9m to reserves at the year end, as shown in the Movement in Reserves Statement.
-Working balances available to the Housing Revenue Account have therefore increased to £9.6m as at 31 March 2022.
+This has resulted in a decrease of £0.8m to reserves at the year end, as shown in the Movement in Reserves Statement.
+Working balances available to the Housing Revenue Account have therefore decreased to £8.7m as at 31 March 2023.
 This balance will continue to be earmarked to support the delivery of the Housing Business Plan in line with the Council's approved strategy.

-A further £5.8m was invested in the housing stock over the year.
+A further £9.8m was invested in the housing stock over the year.
 This builds on previous investment commitments and continues to sustain and consolidate the Council's position in terms of compliance with the Scottish Housing Quality Standard.
 The government introduced the new Energy Efficiency Standard for Social Housing (EESSH) with compliance required by December 2020.
 A further milestone has been set for December 2032 which will be formally reviewed in 2025 to assess progress.